edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-04-28-cognitive-load-theory-and-learning.md

 Cognitive load theory states that people (kids and [adults](/blog/adult-learning-theory/) alike) learn best under optimal conditions with learning tasks that suit them, their learning style, and the application of the information.
 The goal is to think about how much information is too much, and what conditions don’t work well for learning new information.

-It's a theory to understand the learner before all else.
+>It's a theory to understand the learner before all else.
-{: .fancy-text }

 ## How does cognitive load theory work?